 Cataract Canyon Classic engages guests for four days of rafting and three nights of deluxe camping on the banks of the river and a little more time for side canyon exploration at $1,150 per person and $995 per youth ages 10-15, weekly through August.

 The trip has much warmer water than Grand Canyon and water levels fluctuate more because it’s not dam-controlled.
 This gives visitors the chance to choose between bigger rapids in May and June and more moderate (but still very exciting) whitewater later in the summer.
-Guests also have a choice of boat: high speed snout rig, j-rig, oar-powered rig, and paddle raft.
+Guests also have a choice of boats: high-speed snout rig, j-rig, oar-powered rig, and paddle raft.

 View all Utah Rafting Trips